Spappz/Tools45eTools/README.md

 # Tools45eTools

-A collection of PowerShell scripts to make a few niche things in the 5etools project easier.
+A collection of PowerShell scripts to make a few niche things in the 5eTools project easier.

-Raise an issue if something's broken. ~~Development ongoing.~~ Contributions welcome.

 - [How2PowerShell](#how2powershell)
 - [The scripts](#the-scripts)